vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

 e.g., its name and a description, the controller instances used to communication with other participants, as well as configuration for synchronization and logging.
+It is also possible to enable message tracing per participant.
+This allows tracing simulation messages into binary files.

 .. code-block:: javascript